LinkanMajumder/Exploratory-Data-Analysis-on-Electoral-Bonds-in-India/README.md

-# Exploratory Data Analysis of Electoral Bonds in India
+# Exploratory Data Analysis on Electoral Bonds in India

 This dataset provides details on transactions involving electoral bonds, a mechanism for anonymous political donations in India, handled by the State Bank of India (SBI).
 Information includes buyer identities, donation types (individual or firm), and encashment details by political parties.